rrichajalota/EPI/README.md

 # EPI

-This repository will contain my solutions to the problems of the book, "Elements of Programming Interviews".
+### This repository contains my solutions to the problems of the book, "Elements of Programming Interviews".

-Kindly report the bugs.
+### Kindly report the bugs.